riddhimandhar/YeastSingleEnvironEvol/README.md

 # YeastSingleEnvironEvol

-Codes used for processing of data generated in yeast experimental evolution in a single environment
+Programs and codes used for processing of data generated in yeast experimental evolution in a single environment